 How to Study for an Exam in One Day

-These tips are designed to help you save time while you're studying, whether you're beginning a full day before the exam or even the night before.
-With some hard work and perseverance, you'll be able to confidently identify and memorize key concepts in the course, even if you've fallen behind in class.
+The tips in this article are designed to help you save time while you're studying you're whether you have a full day before the exam or just the night before.
+With some hard work and perseverance, you'll be able to confidently identify and memorize key concepts in the course even if you've fallen behind in class.

 Before You Begin